 So we headed out, North from Nuevo Vallarta on the route mex200 to Tepic.

-The route takes you through the winding mountains of the area, and is really the only way to get between the towns in the valleys.
-Along each bend in the road there are prayer points, ranging from a small stone statues of Jesus or the Virgin Mary, through to large built arches framing the sacred point.
+The route takes you through the winding mountains of the area and is really the only way to get between the towns in the valleys.
+Along each bend in the road, there are prayer points, ranging from a small stone statue of Jesus or the Virgin Mary, through to massive stone arches framing the sacred point.
 All are well maintained, all are lit with burning candles.

 The town is bustling, even on a Sunday, with people going in and out of the main Church, or just chatting and playing in the town square.
 Everything is pristine, the pavements swept clean by shopkeepers whose stores open directly onto them.
 Not being a tourist town, we were viewed as just extra customers for the bar or iced smoothie store and left completely unhassled.
 It felt great to just roam about like a local.